mosherosenstock/mosherosenstock.github.io/README.md

 Whether you’re a fellow data enthusiast or simply curious about my work, I invite you to explore my site and learn more about what I do.
 Thank you for visiting!

-Check out the different projects I have worked on below!
+Check out the different projects I have worked on!